HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 Typically, a device is available within 15 minutes assuming there is capacity, but if the AZ is out of capacity it can take two weeks or more to acquire additional capacity.

 Both KMS and CloudHSM are available to you at AWS and both are integrated with your apps at AWS.
 Since this is a physical device dedicated to you, **the keys are stored on the device**.
-Keys need to either be **replicated to another device**, backed up to offline storage, or exported to a standby appliance. **This device is not backed** by S3 or any other service at AWS like KMS.&#x20;
+Keys need to either be **replicated to another device**, backed up to offline storage, or exported to a standby appliance. **This device is not backed** by S3 or any other service at AWS like KMS.

 In **CloudHSM**, you have to **scale the service yourself**.
 You have to provision enough CloudHSM devices to handle whatever your encryption needs are based on the encryption algorithms you have chosen to implement for your solution.\
 Key Management Service scaling is performed by AWS and automatically scales on demand, so as your use grows, so might the number of CloudHSM appliances that are required.
-Keep this in mind as you scale your solution and if your solution has auto-scaling, make sure your maximum scale is accounted for with enough CloudHSM appliances to service the solution.&#x20;
+Keep this in mind as you scale your solution and if your solution has auto-scaling, make sure your maximum scale is accounted for with enough CloudHSM appliances to service the solution.

 Just like scaling, **performance is up to you with CloudHSM**.
 Performance varies based on which encryption algorithm is used and on how often you need to access or retrieve the keys to encrypt the data.
 Key management service performance is handled by Amazon and automatically scales as demand requires it.
 CloudHSM's performance is achieved by adding more appliances and if you need more performance you either add devices or alter the encryption method to the algorithm that is faster.

 If your solution is **multi-region**, you should add several **CloudHSM appliances in the second region and work out the cross-region connectivity with a private VPN connection** or some method to ensure the traffic is always protected between the appliance at every layer of the connection.
 If you have a multi-region solution you need to think about how to **replicate keys and set up additional CloudHSM devices in the regions where you operate**.
 You can very quickly get into a scenario where you have six or eight devices spread across multiple regions, enabling full redundancy of your encryption keys.

 **CloudHSM** is an enterprise class service for secured key storage and can be used as a **root of trust for an enterprise**.
 It can store private keys in PKI and certificate authority keys in X509 implementations.
-In addition to symmetric keys used in symmetric algorithms such as AES, **KMS stores and physically protects symmetric keys only (cannot act as a certificate authority)**, so if you need to store PKI and CA keys a CloudHSM or two or three could be your solution.&#x20;
+In addition to symmetric keys used in symmetric algorithms such as AES, **KMS stores and physically protects symmetric keys only (cannot act as a certificate authority)**, so if you need to store PKI and CA keys a CloudHSM or two or three could be your solution.

 **CloudHSM is considerably more expensive than Key Management Service**.
 CloudHSM is a hardware appliance so you have fix costs to provision the CloudHSM device, then an hourly cost to run the appliance.
 The cost is multiplied by as many CloudHSM appliances that are required to achieve your specific requirements.\
 Additionally, cross consideration must be made in the purchase of third party software such as SafeNet ProtectV software suites and integration time and effort.
 Key Management Service is a usage based and depends on the number of keys you have and the input and output operations.
 As key management provides seamless integration with many AWS services, integration costs should be significantly lower.
 Costs should be considered secondary factor in encryption solutions.
 Encryption is typically used for security and compliance.